ojreed/jhu-csf-22-hw/csf_assign04/README.txt

 TODO: write a brief summary of how each team member contributed to the project.

+We both met in brody to work on the entierty of this project.

 REPORT

 TODO: add your report according to the instructions in the "Experiments and analysis" section of the assignment description.

+In your README.txt, write a brief report which

+    Indicates the amount of time that your parsort program took so sort the test data for each threshold value, and States a reasonable explanation for why you saw the times you did

+For #2, think about how the computation unfolds, and in particular, what parts of the computation are being executed in different processes, and thus which parts of the computation could be scheduled by the OS kernel in parallel on different CPU cores.
+We don’t expect a completely rigorous and in-depth explanation, but we would like you to give an intuitive explanation for the results that you observed.

+Threshold: 2097152 1048576 524288 262144 131072 65536 32768 16384
+Time:      .409s    .245s  .165s  .127s  .136s  .134s .138s .149s

+It makes sence that as we decrease the threshold we limit the amount of time we spend on large sections of slower sorting.
+The more time we spend breaking into forked child proccesses to break the data into a tree structure the more efficent we are.
+The fact that there appears to be a diminishing return as we continue to decrease the threshold (and even an increase in time needed as we continue to decrease the threshold) suggests that at a certain point, the overhead of creating and managing these forks becomes not worth it.
+So by using a sort threshold of 65536 on 16 megabytes of data we are able to maximize the bennifits of the parallel merge sort while minimizing the overhead of forking on too small an amount of data.
+This makes sence because at a certain point the inefficency of the qsort (relitive to merge) at a low enough N.

 Test run with threshold 2097152